christiansalazar/eeditable/README.md

 	));
 	?>

-#Handling Values Changed at Server Side
+#At Server Side

-This jQuery extension sends a POST to the defined action, having four values, defined as follows:
+This jQuery extension send a POST to the action defined in the tag attribute named: 'editable_action'.
+When used as a EEditableColumn then this url is provided via 'action' option (example: 'action'=>array('/some/ajaxeditcolumn')).
+The action send a POST (via ajax) to your server having this keys:

 	keyvalue	commonly identifyes the primary key value name		the 'name' attribute value in your column definition old_value	the original value previous to edition new_value	the new value typed by the end user

-As return, the ajax call expects from you to return the accepted value.
+As return, the ajax call expects from you to 'echo' the accepted value.

-In order to make this thing works provide the action url (as array url) in the column definition 'action'=>array('/some/ajaxeditcolumn').
-This will fire changes to the provided url in your controller:

 	public function actionAjaxEditColumn(){
 		$keyvalue	= $_POST["keyvalue"];  	// ie: 'userid123'
 		$name		= $_POST["name"];	// ie: 'firstname'
 		$old_value  = $_POST["old_value"];	// ie: 'patricia'
 		$new_value  = $_POST["new_value"];	// ie: '  paTTy '

 		// do some stuff here, and return the value to be displayed..
 		$new_value = ucfirst(trim($new_value));
 		echo $new_value;			// Patty
 	}

 #Exception Thrown when using CArrayDataProvider, why ?